 Visitors to Belgium-based Dries Van Broek’s website are greeted by a number of great examples of his work, which appear as soon as the page loads.

-Riccardo Zanutta is a webpage developer who deals with front-end work.
-This portfolio showcases his efficiency and skillset.
+Riccardo Zanutta is a web developer who deals with front-end work.
+This web developer portfolio showcases his efficiency and skillset.
 The highlight of his website, however, is the way he lays out his case studies, with many beautiful visual elements and references, using only minimal detail.

 Emily Ridge is an Irish web-designer and developer, experienced in developing and designing custom WordPress sites for clients in all niches.